vshymanskyy/TinyGSM/README.md

 When using SAMD21-based boards, you may need to use a sercom uart port instead of `Serial1`.
 Please [refer to this comment](https://github.com/vshymanskyy/TinyGSM/issues/102#issuecomment-345548941).

-### Broken initial configuration

-Sometimes (especially if you played with AT commands), your module configuration may become invalid.
-This may result in problems such as:

- * Can't connect to the GPRS network
- * Can't connect to the server
- * Sent/received data contains invalid bytes
- * etc.

-To return module to **Factory Defaults**, use this sketch:
-  File -> Examples -> TinyGSM -> tools -> [FactoryReset](https://github.com/vshymanskyy/TinyGSM/blob/master/tools/FactoryReset/FactoryReset.ino)

 ### Goouuu Tech IOT-GA6 vs AI-Thinker A6 confusion